raml2html/raml2md/README.md

 A big thank you goes out to everyone who helped with the project, the [contributors](https://github.com/kevinrenskers/raml2md/graphs/contributors) and everyone who took the time to report issues and give feedback.

-## To do
-This project is in an early stage.
-The generated Markdown is missing a lot of details but should be very usable for README's, for example.

 ## License